jonmorehouse/talks/json-web-tokens/slides.md

   * acl
 * `curl -H "X-Token: jwt"` - the token header inherently lives *inside* the request
 * no need for a *session* store
-* user session therefore lives inside of the token
+* user session is an ephemeral resource that gets passed around

 --